wkigenyi/material-ui-docs/docs/data/material/customization/default-theme/default-theme.md

 # Default theme viewer

-<p class="description">Check out how the theme object looks like with the default values.</p>
+<p class="description">Here's what the theme object looks like with the default values.</p>

-If you want to learn more about how the theme is assembled, take a look at [`material-ui/style/createTheme.js`](https://github.com/mui/material-ui/blob/-/packages/mui-material/src/styles/createTheme.js), and the related imports which `createTheme` uses.
+## Explore

+Explore the default theme object:

+{{"demo": "DefaultTheme.js", "hideToolbar": true, "bg": "inline"}}

 :::success
 You can play with the documentation theme object in your browser console,